MSCI EAFE

 The index is market-capitalization weighted (meaning that the weight of securities is based on their respective market capitalizations).
 It first ranks each stock in the investable universe from largest to smallest by market capitalization.
 The largest 70% will compose the MSCI EAFE Large Cap (new index), the largest 85% will compose the MSCI EAFE Standard, and the largest 99% will compose the MSCI Investable Market index (IMI).
 The 71st to 85th percentiles represent the MSCI EAFE Mid Cap, and the 85th to 99th percentiles represent the MSCI EAFE Small Cap.

 The index includes a selection of stocks from 21 developed markets, but excludes those from the U.S. and Canada.
 The index has been calculated since 31 December 1969, making it the oldest truly international stock index.
 It is probably the most common benchmark for foreign stock funds in the U.S.

 Countries

-The MSCI EAFE index includes stocks of companies from these countries and regions:
+The MSCI EAFE index includes stocks of around 700 companies from these countries:

 These are the same countries and regions as for MSCI World except without the U.S. and Canada.
+Africa and South America are not represented.

-Greece was part of this index from May 2001, when MSCI upgrade Greece from emerging market to developed market, to November 2013 when MSCI downgraded Greece from developed to emerging market.
+Greece was part of this index from May 2001, when MSCI upgraded Greece from emerging market to developed market, to November 2013 when MSCI downgraded Greece from developed to emerging market.

-Israel joined this index in May 2010 when MSCI upgrade Israel from emerging market to developed market.
+Israel joined this index in May 2010 when MSCI upgraded Israel from emerging market to developed market.